Sites whose topoi are the smooth representations of locally profinite groups: Proof of Theorem : the fiber functor is fully faithful

 in $\cC$ commutative. \end{lem}

-\begin{proof} It follows from (3) of Lemma \ref{lem:C0_core} that there exist an object $Z'$ of $\cC_0$ and the isomorphism $\iota_0(Z') \cong Z$ in $\cC$ which make the left square of \eqref{two_squares} commutative.
-It then follows from (4) of Lemma \ref{lem:C0_core} that there exist an object $Y'$ of $\cC_0$ and the isomorphism $\iota_0(Y') \cong Y$ in $\cC$ which make the right square of \eqref{two_squares} commutative.
+\begin{proof} It follows from (3) of Lemma \ref{lem:C0_core} that there exist an object $Z'$ of $\cC_0$ and the isomorphism $\iota_0(Z') \cong Z$ in $\cC$ that make the left square of \eqref{two_squares} commutative.
+It then follows from (4) of Lemma \ref{lem:C0_core} that there exist an object $Y'$ of $\cC_0$ and the isomorphism $\iota_0(Y') \cong Y$ in $\cC$ that make the right square of \eqref{two_squares} commutative.
 This proves the claim. \end{proof}